 In addition to the USB-UART debug print functions, the device can also send standard UART data over the Arduino UART pins (D0 and D1) using STDIO_UART as defined in the “platform.h” file.
 These pins are also connected to the on-board USB-UART Bridge so the same terminal window used for the debug messages will work for standard UART communication too.
-On the BCM94343W_AVN kit, there is a second UART (called WICED_UART_2) connected to Arduino pins D8 and D9.
+On the BCM943907AEVAL1F kit, there is a second UART (called WICED_UART_2) connected to Arduino pins D8 and D9.

-There are API functions for UART initialization, transmission, and receive.
+There are API functions for UART initialization, transmit, and receive.
 See the API documentation for details on these functions.

 If you are using the STDIO_UART defined in the platform, then you don’t need to call the initialization function and you do not need to set up a ring buffer as described below since those functions are already called from platform_stdio_init() which is in turn called from “platform.c”.
 These are needed only if you are using a different UART interface or different UART settings.
 The STDIO_UART is by default set up for 115200 baud, 8 bit width, no parity, no flow control.